 2.4.
-Civil society and the challenges of global coordination
+Civil society and the challenges of global coordination.

-The analysis of the third sector presents a challenge in itself given its intrinsic characteristics.
-The third sector is characterized by its enormous plurality, it is made up of a large number of organisations of various sizes, cultures, origins and resources, in which the services provided to each of the areas of activity (despite the fact that we are focusing on the development of sustainable consumption) are frequently similar, and in which raising public awareness and the relationship with the 'donors' is the key factor for survival and at the same time the greatest risk for losing the intrinsic mission.
+The analysis of the third sector presents a challenge in itself given its intrinsic characteristics: the third sector is characterized by its enormous plurality, integrated by a large number of organisations of various sizes, cultures, origins and resources, in which services provided to each of the areas of activity, despite the fact that we are focusing on the development of sustainable consumption, are frequently similar, and in which raising public awareness and the relationship with the "donors" is the key theme for survival while at the same time the greatest risk for losing the intrinsic mission.

-This pluralistic logic, which the majority of the organisations share, at least theoretically, cannot be translated, in the majority of Mediterranean countries, to a high level of cooperation.
+This pluralistic logic, which the majority of the organisations claim to share, at least theoretically, cannot be translated into the majority of the Mediterranean countries in a high level of cooperation but rather the opposite.
 We observe a highly diverse, multiform and pluralistic sector, which also signifies a fragmented and split sector (Vernis 2004).

-It is precisely these characteristics of flexibility, agility and social commitment that make the non-profit sector today appear as an option in the context of global governance marked by the crisis of the institutional sectors.
-However, it is the characteristics of fragmentation, atomization and lack of transparency which makes it necessary to carefully analysis the sector understanding all of the implications of the granting of greater political powers and areas of action.
+It is precisely these characteristics of flexibility, agility and social commitment that make the nonprofit sector today appear as an option in the context of global governance marked by the crisis of the institutional sectors.
+However, it is the characteristics of fragmentation, split and lack of transparency which makes it necessary to carefully analysis the sector understanding all of the implications of the granting of greater political powers and areas of action.